 Calling this mouse an “homage” to Logitech’s MX Master design would be a bit cheeky, but budget supplier VicTsing has managed to copy most of the famous design features for less than half the price.
 It includes all the standard mouse buttons, plus a dedicated side-scrolling thumbwheel and an ergonomic body design.
 The mouse includes a standard wireless USB receiver and can connect to two Bluetooth devices, for a total of three gadgets under its control at once.

-VicTsing Pioneer Bluetooth Mouse Rechargeable, Easy-Switch up to 3 Devices, Ergonomic Wireless Mouse with Side Scroll Wheel, 5 Levels Adjustable DPI Mouse for Laptop iPad Computer Windows/Mac/Android
+VicTsing Pioneer Rechargeable Bluetooth Mouse, Easy-Switch Up to 3 Devices, Wireless Mouse with Side Scroll Wheel, 5 Levels Adjustable DPI, Bluetooth Mouse for Laptop Android/OS/iOS/Windows/Linux

 This mouse has most of the features of Logitech's MX series, with less than half the price.
 It can connect to two Bluetooth and one USB devices at once.